MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 ## DLC packs

 With various DLC packs, players may opt to only find other players that have a matching DLC, using a Set Intersection rule.
 Each player passes in the DLC packs they own, and a match requires a group to share at least one DLC pack.

+> [!NOTE]
-After 30 seconds, the rule becomes optional, allowing players to match without sharing DLC.
+> After 30 seconds, the rule becomes optional, allowing players to match without sharing DLC.

 ```json
 "MatchmakingQueue": {